xiaoyuan1996/SemanticLocalizationMetrics/README.md

 #### TESTDATA

+We contribute a semantic localization testset to provide systematic evaluation for SeLo task.
+The images in SLT come from Google Earth, and Fig. 4 exhibits several samples from the testset.
+Every sample includes a large image in RS scene with the size of 3k × 2k to 10k × 10k, a query sentence, and one or more corresponding semantic bounding boxes.

 <img src="https://github.com/xiaoyuan1996/SemanticLocalizationMetrics/blob/master/figure/sample.jpg" width="700"  alt="sample"/>

+**Fig.4.** Four samples of Semantic Localization Testset. (a) Query: “ships without cargo floating on the black sea are docked in the port”. (b) Query: “a white airplane ready to take off on a grayblack runway”. (c) Query: “some cars are parked in a parking lot surrounded by green woods”. (d) Query: “the green football field is surrounded by a red track”.

+**TABLE I** Quantitative Statistics of Semantic Localization Testset.

 |   Parameter   | Value |      Parameter       | Value  |
 | ------------- | ------| ---------------------| -------|